 The Barossa Valley is an internationally-acclaimed wine region encompassing the towns of Angaston, Nuriootpa and Tanunda.
 The region contains over 80 cellar doors, which include some of the most awarded wines in the world.

-27 budding long-distance hikers had signed up for a relatively mild 14-kilometre community hike; however, due to a miscalculation on Day 41, six extra kilometres were consequently added to the day’s itinerary.
-I wracked my brain for plausible excuses to tell the group as I tracked back down the hill, through the dew-drenched barley and toward the roadside meeting point.
+27 budding long-distance hikers had signed up for a relatively mild 14-kilometre community hike; however, due to a miscalculation on Day 41, 6 extra kilometres were consequently added to the day’s itinerary.
+I wracked my brain for plausible explanations as I tracked back down the hill and through the dew-drenched barley toward the roadside meeting point.

-As a fleet of familiar faces piled out of the bus, I instantly forgot about the added distance and began embracing my nearest and dearest.
-Before long we were all back on top of the range and enjoying the sweeping pastoral views while attempting to keep bacon juices from dribbling down our sleeves.
+As a fleet of familiar faces piled out of the bus, I instantly forgot about the miscalculated distance and began embracing my nearest and dearest.
+Before long, we were all back on top of the range and enjoying the sweeping pastoral views while attempting to keep bacon juices from trickling down our sleeves.

-With our bellies full and our energy levels peaking (thanks to the coffee urn my beautiful parents had dutifully hauled up the hill), we set off through the Greenock scrub.
+With our bellies full and our energy levels peaking (thanks to the coffee urn my amazing parents had dutifully lugged up the hill) we set off through the Greenock scrub.

-The final leg into Tanunda, after a deliciously boozy meal, would take superhuman levels of motivation and concentration, but, I wasn’t worried; my little hiking community were up for the task.
-In fact, the group numbers swelled to 35 for the trek to the Valley Hotel with several locals joining from the cellar door.
+The final leg into Tanunda, after a deliciously boozy meal, took superhuman levels of motivation and concentration, but, I was never worried; my little hiking community were up for the task.
+In fact, group numbers swelled to 35 for the trek to the Valley Hotel with several locals joining from the cellar door.